jonathanbossenger/block-theme-course/01-Introduction.md

  - Register and use custom templates and template parts
  - Add custom elements like fonts, patterns and Global Styles variations
  - Make your block theme ready for translation

+Ready to dive in?
+Enroll in this course by signing in to your WordPress.org account (or creating a WordPress.org account for the first time) and then clicking the button below.